BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Project Status

 **IMPORTANT!** BCM is brand new and unstable.
-It is in a proof-of-concept stage.
+It is in a proof-of-concept stage and deploys to bitcoin TESTNET mode only.
+Not all features are implemented.
 Don't put real bitcoin on it.
 Stable builds will be formally tagged once a stable proof-of-concept has been created.
 YOU ASSUME ALL RISK IN USING THIS SOFTWARE!!!

 ## Why Bitcoin Cache Machine Exists